ibm-cloud-docs/event-notifications/en-test-destination.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Testing destination connections in Event Notifications
+# Testing destination connections for Event Notifications
 {: #en-test-destination}

 Maintaining the health and integrity of your connections is paramount.
 Making sure that your destinations deliver events reliably and the connection to the third-party apps is always up to date, is vital.
 To verify that the connection to your destination is correct, you can run a test.